Q: What is Interprofessional Education?

 Q: What is the withdrawal policy for a learning activity?

-If you have attempted to register for a learning activity and the IPE Management System has indicated that there are no spots left for your program, this means that the number of spots allocated to your program have been filled.
+If you have attempted to register for a learning activity and the IPE Management System has indicated that there are no spots left for your program, this means that the number of spots allocated to your program has been filled.
 You will be automatically placed on the waitlist and will be notified 48 hours prior to the learning activity via email if you have been removed from the waitlist and successfully registered.

 Please be patient, and check your email in the days leading up to the learning activity, as we may have been able to allot additional spots to your program, or another student from your program may have withdrawn from this learning activity, in which case the next person on the waitlist is moved up.